Asset Publisher

 Target Agent(s) will be approved when ALL of the following are met:

-2. The patient has had improvements or stabilization with the requested agent as indicated by ONE of the following:
+2. The patient has had clinical benefit with the requested agent AND

 3. ONE of the following: